Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Introduction

 Many methods have been proposed to solve HSLRA, including the Riemannian SVD \cite{DeMoor1994}, Structured total least-norm \cite{Lemmerling2000}, Newton-like iterations \cite{Schost2014}, proximal iterations \cite{Condat.Hirabayashi2015}, symbolic computations \cite{Ottaviani2014lraexact}, stochastic optimization \cite{Gillard2013}, fixed point iterations \cite{Andersson2013}, a penalization approach \cite{Ishteva.etal2014}.

-Since we consider the problem of WLS time series approximation, which generally differs from the problem of matrix approximation due to different weights (see e.g. \cite{Zvonarev.Golyandina2017}), let us consider effective and general approach of Markovsky and Usevich \cite{Usevich2012,Usevich2014}, which is based on the principle of variable projection \cite{Golub.Pereyr2003} and can be considered as a start-of-art method of low-rank time series approximation.
+Since we consider the problem of WLS time series approximation, which generally differs from the problem of matrix approximation due to different weights (see e.g. \cite{Zvonarev.Golyandina2017}), let us use as a benchmark the effective and general approach of Markovsky and Usevich \cite{Usevich2012,Usevich2014}, which is based on the variable projection principle \cite{Golub.Pereyr2003} combined with the Gauss-Newton method for solving the arising optimization subproblem.
 The method from \cite{Usevich2012,Usevich2014} is able to deal with the problem in the form \eqref{eq:wls}, i.e., exactly with the given weight matrix; moreover, it is elaborated in general form for a wide class of structured matrices and at the same time its iteration complexity scales linearly with the length of data for a class of weight matrices.

-Nevertheless the approach has a couple of disadvantages.
-First, the Cholesky factorization is used for solving least squares subproblems to obtain a fast algorithm; unfortunately this doubles the condition number (more stable decompositions like QR factorization are slower).
+Thus, the method can be considered as a start-of-art method of low-rank time series approximation.
+Nevertheless, the approach has a couple of disadvantages.
+First, the Cholesky factorization is used for solving least-squares subproblems to obtain a fast algorithm; unfortunately, this squares the condition number (more stable decompositions like QR factorization are slower).
 Then, the method is efficient only if the inverse of the weight matrix is banded.
 Note that the approach of Markovsky and Usevich can be applied to the case of rank-deficient matrices $\bfW$ in \cite{Markovsky2013missing} and \cite[Section 4.4]{Markovsky2019}.
 However, it is not clear how to implement the proposed algorithm effectively from the viewpoint of computational cost.

+\textbf{The proposed approach.} Let us consider another approach to solving the problem \eqref{eq:wls}, which is similar but different.
+It is discussed in Section~\ref{sec:lrr} that each time series $\tsS$ from $\overline\calD_r$ is characterized by a vector $\bfa\in \spR^{r+1}$, which provides the coefficients of a generalized linear recurrence relation (GLRR) governing the time series, i.e. $\bfa^\rmT \calT_{r+1}(\tsS)$ is the zero vector.
+For each $\bfa$, we can consider the space $\calZ(\bfa)$ of signals governed by the GLRR with the given coefficients.
+Algorithms that use the variable projection method for solving the problem \eqref{eq:wls} include the projection to $\calZ(\bfa)$ as a subproblem.
+We call $\calZ(\bfa)$ the image space and its orthogonal complement $\calQ(\bfa)$ the left-null space, see Section~\ref{subsec:subspace_approach} for notation.